 The startup and venture capital ecosystem enjoyed a nearly 15-year run of growth and success prior to this year.
 Economic downturns are natural – and always have an end.

 In May, Silicon Valley investment firm Y Combinator warned startups to “prepare for the worst,” and discouraged companies from raising capital over the next 6-12 months.

 On the other hand, VC darlings like Venmo, Instagram, Uber and WhatsApp all launched in 2008, amidst The Great Recession, aka the last major economic downturn.
 By nature, startup investments aren’t meant to yield immediate returns, so the longer-term horizon gives VCs more freedom to write checks.

-In short, startup fundraising is harder than it was just a few months ago.
-However, growing a successful company is far from impossible.
+In short, startup fundraising can be harder than it was just a few months ago.
+However, growing a potentially successful company is far from impossible.

 “If you’re building a business that produces a real benefit and produces real cash flows, then the time horizons associated with venture capital mean that these individual dips in the market aren't going to affect you too much,” said Aziz Gilani, Managing Director at Mercury Fund.
 “You just have to focus on building a capital-efficient business.”